karpathy/arxiv-sanity-preserver/README.md

 $ pip install -r requirements.txt
 ```

+You will also need [ImageMagick](http://www.imagemagick.org/script/index.php), which you can insall on Ubuntu as `sudo apt-get install imagemagick`.

 ### Processing pipeline

 I tried to keep the project code relatively clean, but I do encourage you to skim each script when you run it.
 There are a few magic numbers here and there.
 In order, the processing pipeline is: